Kids' safety corner

 Free resources for schools and community groups

-Our Energy is Awesome presentation is suitable for kindergarten to grade 7 students.
-FortisBC employees deliver the presentation at your school or community group and talk about natural gas and electricity safety and conservation.
+Our Energy is Awesome presentation is suitable for grades two, three, four and five students.
+Curious Cate and her friends virtually visit your classroom or community group and talk about natural gas and electricity safety and conservation.
 There’s no cost, and activity books and other educational material are included.

 To request a free Energy is Awesome presentation for your group or information about our public safety programs, please complete the online form.